profmikegreene/conference-proposals/drafts/educause-2018.md

 Max Words: 50 Your three session outcomes must clearly articulate what attendees will know or be able to do as a result of participating in the session.
 We encourage you to take some care in crafting these as these are important in the proposal evaluations.
 Outcomes must start with an action verb (i.e - understand, describe, identify, explain, etc.).
 Use the following format:

 1. Explain differing interpretations of NGDLE and the role campus academic and IT culture plays in defining and realizing NGDLE.
-2. How NGDLE can enable choice at the university, school, and faculty levels while providing a better experience for students.
+2. Understand how NGDLE can enable choice at the university, school, and faculty levels while providing a better experience for students.
-3. How NGDLE can enable sustainable innovation at scale.
+3. Describe strategies for enabling sustainable innovation at scale.

 ### Session Participant Engagement Strategies
 Max Words: 300 Briefly describe the specific activities you will use to support active participation.
 Accepted proposals must include engaging content delivery and participant interaction.
 Presenters are encouraged to move beyond static PowerPoint slides, avoid "talking heads" to more interactive discussion and innovative ways for participants to learn from one another and contribute shared knowledge.

+This session will be discussing NGDLE from two different sides of the relationship.
+Duke sees a sea of options and is envisioning how we bring it all together for students in a single interface for locating, a map of sorts.
+Penn State has developed technology solutions and user experience considerations for helping bridge this in real world courses that are utilizing it's NGDLE.

+Penn State is developing a powerful, decentralized authoring solution known as HAX which helps make our vision of NGDLE possible.
+This tool is open source and publicly available and we will encourage participants to play with the technology during the session and envision what kinds of course experiences they could build if this solution were part of their current technology landscape.

-The last 20 minutes of the session will be entirely discussion-based.
+The last 20 minutes of the session will be discussion-based.
 We will lead a discussion where attendees can share how they are interpreting and applying NGDLE concepts at their schools and what local contexts are most important for accomplishing NGDLE projects.
+We will then see how these concepts could have its learner experiences enhanced with the tools and concepts presented throughout.

 Q&A on our projects will be accepted but we hope to steer the conversation towards the similarities and differences between school's interpretation and application of NGDLE concepts as well as the relationships and partnerships needed to bring NGDLE into practice at a university.